3 Simple Ways to Add Professionalism to Your Blog

 - Styling & summarising

 If you do a lot of writing not only for your blog but for your clients, ProWritingAid is a great proofreading assistant and should be in your tool’s arsenal.

-Hemingway editor is one tool copywriters use on a regular basis.
+Hemingway Editor is one tool copywriters use regularly.

-Hemingway editor marks and highlights long and hard to read sentences and gives suggestions to improve the readability of your content.
-It highlights sentences in 3 different colours:
+Hemingway editor marks and highlights long and hard-to-read sentences and gives suggestions to improve your content’s readability.
+It highlights sentences in 3 different colors:

 Check out Hemingway editor.

 WordPress has thousands of free themes.
 But not all of them are up to mark.
 Most of the free themes have comparably similar looks and shallow customization options, making it hard to create a branded look for your blog.